 Many Rivers helps people to start and grow their own small business.
-We help people who have low or no income to become self-employed and offer business coaching and financial support so people can open their own business.
+We help people who have low or no income to become self-employed.
+We offer business coaching and financial support so people can open their own business.
 Our clients have real ideas, and often have obstacles like finance access, holding them back.
 There’s no cost to get our support and we need to make sure we’re supporting people that need our help the most.

 What do we do?

 Many Rivers works with you over the long-term offering support to start, maintain and grow a business idea.
-With this support, you can gain control of your financial future, reduce personal stress, move away from welfare dependency, provide for your family and play a role in your local community.
+With this support, you can gain control of your financial future.
+Reduce personal stress.
+Move away from welfare dependency.
+Provide for your family and play a role in your local community.

 How does it work?

 Many Rivers provides extensive support that is targeted to meet your individual needs.
 Our Microenterprise Development Managers live and work in your communities and spend as much time as required with you to help you gain the skills and knowledge to start and sustain your business idea.
 Our team can help with:

 - Understanding and meeting business registration and insurance requirements

 - Review of cashflow and bookkeeping support

 - Establishing links with customers and suppliers